Find out the loan options available to pensioners and the eligibility criteria that apply.

 The table above is one starting point to find a pensioner loan.
 The table shows some personal loan options that are available and you can click "Go to site" to submit your application.
 If you have questions regarding eligibility it would be best to contact the brand directly.

 Be aware that every loan application made gets listed on a credit file and too many applications within a short space of time can affect chances with a prospective lender.
-Contacting a bank directly via phone, online, or in branch can help determine whether they will approve a loan.
+Contacting a bank directly via phone, online, or in branch before starting the application process can help determine whether they will approve a loan.

 To apply, you will need to provide personal information including your name and contact details, as well as financial information regarding your pension payments, assets, debts and open credit accounts.